moppdev/moppdev/README.md

 # Hi there 👋, I'm Marco!

 ## 🚀 About Me
-I'm a passionate web developer focused on building scalable and efficient web and mobile applications.
-Interests are politics, reading, darts, rugby, and gaming.
+I'm a passionate web developer in South Africa focused on building scalable and efficient web and mobile applications.
+My interests include politics, reading, darts, rugby, and gaming.

 ## 🛠️ My Tech Stack